hotwax/oms-documentation/user-manuals/orders/order-management/allocate-sales-order.md

 ## Release Items

 {% hint style="info" %}
-For automated facility selection, user can either wait next brokering run or use Broker Now function to broker items immediately.
+For automated facility selection, the user can either wait for the next brokering run or use the Broker Now function to broker items immediately.
 {% endhint %}

 1. Select the line item and click Release function.